Mobeen-01/Symptom-Based-Disease-Detection/README.md

 ### 2. Set Up Environment and Install Dependencies

-Open your terminal and run the following commands:Open your terminal and run the following commands:
+Open your terminal and run the following commands:

 ```bash
 py -3.12 -m venv venv